petrpajdla/DiplomaThesis/README.md

 # DiplomaThesis
-Diploma Thesis (2017) in Archaeology at Masaryk University Brno, CZ.
+Diploma Thesis (2017) in Archaeology at Masaryk University Brno, CZ:
+Early Neolithic polished stone tools analysis

 The repository contains DATA and R SCRIPTS used in the diploma thesis.
 Focus of my diploma thesis is morphometric analysis of neolithic stone tools shapes and the covariance of shape with other variables (like use-wear etc.).

-Full text at official Uni repository (add link)
+Full text at official University repository:
+Release 1.0.0 of this repository doi:10.5281/zenodo.1044744 (link: )

 Folder Data contains input data, folder Scripts contains .r scripts and folder Archive contains backup data achieved through the analysis